Gremlins: Critical response

-Despite the initial mixed criticism, Gremlins has continued to receive critical praise over the years and is considered by many as one of the best films of 1984.
+Despite the initial mixed criticism, Gremlins has continued to receive praise over the years and is considered by many critics to be one of the best films of 1984.

-On review aggregator Rotten Tomatoes, the film holds a "Certified Fresh" approval rating of 86% based on 76 reviews, with an average rating of 7.4/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 87% based on 83 reviews, with an average rating of 7.5/10.
 The website's critical consensus reads, "Whether you choose to see it as a statement on consumer culture or simply a special effects-heavy popcorn flick, Gremlins is a minor classic."
-On Metacritic, the film received a score of 70 based on 13 reviews, indicatng "generally favorable reviews".
+On Metacritic, the film received a score of 70 based on 13 reviews.

 Accolades

 Home media

-Warner Home Video released Gremlins on VHS, CED Videodisc, and Beta in 1985.
-Gremlins made $79,500,000 in video rental stores.
+Warner Home Video released Gremlins on VHS, CED Videodisc, and Betamax on November 25, 1985.
 The film was released on DVD in 1997 in a bare bones presentation.
 It included both full screen and widescreen versions and the film's trailer.
-It was repackaged in 1999 with the same disc, but a different cover.
+It was repackaged in August, 1999 with the same disc, but a different cover.
 On August 20, 2002, a "special edition" DVD was released, which featured cast and filmmakers' commentary and deleted scenes.
 A 25th anniversary Blu-ray edition was released on December 1, 2009.
 The film was again released on home video in 4K Ultra HD on October 1, 2019.

-Controversies

-Since its release, the film has been criticized as being culturally insensitive.
-Jonathan Rosenbaum argued that the film compares gremlins to African Americans.

-In Ceramic Uncles & Celluloid Mammies, Patricia Turner writes that the gremlins "reflect negative African-American stereotypes" in their dress and behavior.
-They are shown "devouring fried chicken with their hands", listening to black music, breakdancing, and wearing sunglasses after dark and newsboy caps, a style common among African American males in the 1980s.
-She argues that the choice of the film's only African-American character, Roy, as the first victim suggests that his "punishment may be for pursuing a place in a predominantly white society".
-Turner groups Gremlins together with Little Shop of Horrors as films that show fears of African-Americans "without realizing it", although she credits the film with containing "a rather charming love story".

-Turner also claims that the origin of the gremlins with a Chinese character suggests that "no one in the dominant culture is to blame for the havoc wrecked [sic] by the unruly aliens".
+The film grossed $15.2 million in home sales on DVD and Blu-Ray.